it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Reporting_Process.md

 * Data integrity protection
 * Data confidentiality protection

-Software Assurance Maturity: the quality of the provider's processes in each of these SAMM components:
+Software Development Maturity: the quality of the provider's processes in each of these areas:
 * Governance
 * Design
 * Implementation